-Major Australia Wine Regions Map
+Australia Wine Regions Map

 What is Australia Known For?

-As you might guess, Australia’s main vineyard produce is Shiraz followed by Chardonnay.
-The two varieties make up 44% of the total wine production.
 What the production totals don’t say is that Australia is trying to diversify.
-Many of the Chardonnay and Shiraz plantings are being ripped out in favor of Cabernet Sauvignon, Pinot Noir and Sauvignon Blanc.
+Growers are replacing many of the Chardonnay and Shiraz plantings in favor of Cabernet Sauvignon, Pinot Noir, and Sauvignon Blanc.

 Where is Australian Wine Country?